Rustic Hickory Wide Plank (Face Grain) Countertop

 To make it easier to install your countertops, our craftsmen can add a variety of cuts and prepping.
 We even offer custom CNC cuts.

 All wood countertops are custom made to order.
 Shipping may vary depending on your customization options.
-Please provide for a standard lead of 5-8 weeks for processing, milling, and shipping of countertop orders.
+Please provide for a standard lead of 1 to 2 weeks for processing, milling, and shipping of countertop orders.

 Hickory is the hardest, heaviest and strongest American wood.
 The sapwood of hickory is white, tinged with inconspicuous fine brown lines while the heartwood is pale to reddish brown.
 Hickory is coarse-textured and the grain is fine, usually straight but can be wavy or irregular.
 The wood can be sanded to a good finish.
 Hickory grain pattern welcomes a full range of medium-to-dark finishes.
 We use only the higher quality grades of hickory lumber for our products.